 She has seven masks she likes to keep in circulation, one for each day of the week.
 That's a little extreme, but having at least two in rotation is ideal, so you have at least one clean mask available at all times.

-Rivera says that you can use one reusable masks for an entire day — even if you go out in the morning, come home for a pit stop, then go out again at night, that's fine — and throw it in the laundry before bed.
+Rivera says that you can use one reusable mask for an entire day — even if you go out in the morning, come home for a pit stop, then go out again at night, that's fine — and throw it in the laundry before bed.

 Washing your reusable face masks less than once per use won't increase your chances of catching COVID-19.
 It's just... kind of gross, and could result in maskne or weird smells.
 But it's better to go out in a dirty mask than to skip the mask altogether.
 "I don't think that if you're wearing a two-day old mask, you're going to be X% more susceptible to the virus," Rivera explains.
 "You just want to be wearing a mask that is properly covering your face with proper materials."

 You can wash your reusable mask as you would any other fabric item — throw it in the laundry, or wash it by hand with soap and water.
 It's best to use hot water and to dry it using a high heat, but, "Soap is an amazing destroyer of this virus," Rivera says.
-"You don't have to worry about it being such extreme sterilizing conditions for you to kill the virus if it's on it."
+"You don't have to worry about it being such extreme sterilising conditions for you to kill the virus if it's on it."

 To keep your mask clean throughout your time wearing it, you'll want to avoid messing with it.
 Try not to touch the outside of the mask — if you need to adjust it or take it on and off, make sure to only touch the straps.
 And it should go without saying, but don't share it.
 "Masks are for individuals," Rivera says.
 "You wouldn't share your underwear."